Diocese of Tortona: Restoration of the diocese

-Bishop Carlo Francesco Carnevale (1818–1831) ordered the restoration of the Collegiate Churches of Broni, Casèi, Castelnuovo, Viguzzolo, and Voghera.
+Bishop Carlo Francesco Carnevale (1818–1831), the first post-suppression bishop, ordered the restoration of the Collegiate Churches of Broni, Casèi, Castelnuovo, Viguzzolo, and Voghera.
 There were also Collegiate churches at San Andrea in Novi Ligure, Pontecurone and Serravalle.

 A new diocesan seminary was rebuilt, under the direction of Bishop Carlo Francesco Carnevale (1818–1831), on the property which had formerly been the monastery of S. Eufemia.
 The minor seminary was separate from the major seminary, though they were both housed in the same building, which had a capacity of 200.
 The complex, which included a public library, was opened in 1829.

 Two religious orders, the Capuchins and the Clerci Regulari Ministeri Infirmaribus (Camillians), were reestablished in the diocese following the departure of the French.
 The Camillians were granted the administratorship of the parish of S. Matteo in the city of Tortona.
 The Jesuits were restored in the diocese by Bishop Giovanni Negri (1833–1874) on 17 November 1847.